-Students, faculty, staff, alumni and visitors are encouraged to report all crimes and public safety related incidents to the Security Department by contacting the Director of Security (713.646.1889), the security desk at the entrance of the College (713.646.1743), or in person to one of the law enforcement officers.
+Students, faculty, staff, alumni, and visitors are encouraged to report all crimes and public safety related incidents to the Security Department by contacting the Senior Director of Security (713.646.1889), the security desk at the entrance of the law school (713.646.1743) or reporting in person to one of the security officers.

-Crimes should be reported to the Security Department to ensure inclusion in the annual crime statistics and to aid in providing timely warning notices (Security Alerts) to the College community, when appropriate.
+Crimes should be reported to the Security Department to ensure inclusion in the annual crime statistics and to aid in providing timely warning notices (Security Alerts) to the law school community, when appropriate.

-In the event that a situation arises (non-life threatening), either on or off campus, that, in the judgment of the Director of Security, constitutes an ongoing or continuing threat, a campus-wide Security Alert will be printed on goldenrod paper and posted on the numerous bulletin boards located on campus as well as communicated through the College e-mail system to students, faculty, and staff, and/or placed in each student mailbox and hand-delivered to all faculty and staff.
+In the event that a situation arises (non-life threatening), either on or off campus, that, in the judgment of the Senior Director of Security, constitutes an ongoing or continuing threat, a campuswide Security Alert will be communicated through the law school e-mail system to students, faculty, and staff and posted on the Security Department webpage.

-Should a disaster or life threatening event occur, the College will activate our emergency text alert system.
+Should a disaster or life-threatening event occur, the law school will activate our emergency text alert system.
 This system is designed to enhance and improve communications so that members of the South Texas College of Law Houston campus community can stay informed.
-This service allows students, faculty and staff to be notified via text message and email in the event of an emergency, lock-down or campus closure.
-In addition, the College will utilize other appropriate communications mechanisms such as the College website, email, local radio and television stations, through the established off-site Call Center, and the College voicemail system, as deemed necessary.
+This service allows students, faculty, and staff to be notified via text message and email in the event of an emergency, lock-down or campus closure.
+In addition, the law school will utilize other appropriate communications mechanisms such as the law school website, email, local radio, local television stations, and the law school voicemail system, as deemed necessary.